kardianos/govendor/doc/design.md

 Also add a new flag like `govendor list -should-not +outstanding` which exits non-zero if there are any non-committed changes present.

+## A way to add/remove all at once.

+Thinking of issue #75, could add a `govendor addremove` command that fetches missing packages, adds external packages, and removes unused packages.
+I'm not sure if it is worth it or not though.